St. Francis maintains an open visitor policy welcoming visitors anytime day or night, any day throughout the year.

 For the protection of our patients, plants and flowers unfortunately cannot be received by patients in the Cancer or Intensive Care Units.

-Bon Secours St. Francis Health System welcomes visitors or family members to stay overnight with patients at St. Francis downtown and St. Francis eastside.
+St. Francis welcomes visitors or family members to stay overnight with patients at ST. FRANCIS downtown and ST. FRANCIS eastside.
 Most patient rooms have a chair that reclines, and a pillow and linens are provided.
-For other local accomodations, please view our Hotel Directory.

-The campuses of St. Francis downtown (including the St. Francis Outpatient Center) and St. Francis eastside are designated tobacco-free, as of March 2007.
+The campuses of ST. FRANCIS downtown (including the St. Francis Outpatient Center) and ST. FRANCIS eastside are tobacco-free.

 cell phones and laptops